How To Choose a Credit Card.

 Things you should know.

-1 Terms, conditions, exclusions and eligibility criteria apply (policy document can be obtained here), including a minimum spend for business travel.
+1 Terms, conditions, exclusions and eligibility criteria apply (policy document can be obtained here).
 Travel, Extended Warranty and Purchase Protection Insurances arranged by Westpac and underwritten by AIG Insurance New Zealand Limited.
 Westpac does not guarantee the obligations of, or any products issued by, AIG.

 2 Provided you notify us as soon as possible, have not acted fraudulently or negligently, and have complied with the card’s Conditions of Use.